-Today is week 3 of our group read-a-long of Chains by Laurie Halse Anderson.
+Today is the end of our group read-a-long of Chains by Laurie Halse Anderson.
 Please beware that the answers and questions could contain spoilers.

-This week we read Chapters 25-36, and we hope you’ll leave your comments and/or answers to the questions after the post.
+This week we read Chapters 37-the end, and we hope you’ll leave your comments and/or answers to the questions after the post.

 We welcome you to post your thoughts on your blog and provide a link or just type your thoughts in the comments section of the discussion post; whatever works best for you.
 You can answer our questions or just discuss whatever you found most interesting in each section.

 Isabel refers to chains quite a few times throughout the novel, and in this section, she says that Mrs. Lockton could not chain her soul.
 How true do you think that would be over time — had she stayed in the Lockton household?
 In what ways do you think she has been or is still chained?

 Serena: I think that her soul is still free here, even though she’s had a hard time maintaining the hope of freedom.
 But I feel that if she had stayed in the household, had not felt the power within herself to read Common Sense or to keep her rebellious spirit alive that she would have become chained in that house.
 The house, particularly with Mrs. Lockton in charge, is a dark place that seems to oppress those that live there.
 I do think that she’s still chained down by her status as a slave and because of her race, which at this time was a big hurdle to overcome.
 She also is reined in by the brand on her face.